Croatian Radiotelevision: History

-Croatian Radiotelevision is the direct successor of Radio Station Zagreb (Radio stanica Zagreb) that started broadcasting on 15 May 1926, the first radio station to broadcast in the Balkans.
+Croatian Radiotelevision is the direct successor of Radio Station Zagreb (Radio stanica Zagreb) that started broadcasting on 15 May 1926, the second radio station to broadcast in the Balkans.
 The station was initially a private company, before Radio Zagreb was nationalized on 1 May 1940.
 During the Independent State of Croatia, the station was known as Hrvatski krugoval.
 After World War II, it began to operate as a state-owned radio station.

 At the end of the first year of operation, Radio Zagreb company had a little over four thousand subscribers.

 On the 30th anniversary of the establishment of Zagreb Radio Station, on 15 May 1956, the first television programme was broadcast from the transmitter built at Sljeme.
-Television Zagreb's first live broadcast aired on 7 September 1956.
+Television Zagreb's first live broadcast aired on 7 September 1956, making Croatia the first Yugoslav republic to have television.
 For the next two years this was the only television broadcasting service in the southeast European area.
-This was the first TV station in Yugoslavia and would later become a color station in 1972.
+Colour television broadcasts began in 1972.
+In 1970s, Radio Zagreb Correspondence Center and to a lesser extent Zagreb TV were the main coordinators of cooperation with other units of the Yugoslav Radio Television in production of media content for numerous Yugoslav citizens abroad.
+The program was aired by Radio Cologne, Frankfurt, Free Berlin, Zurich, Vienna, Paris, Liege, Luxembourg, Hilversum and Stockholm while the second program of the German public television aired Zagreb made "Good Morning Yugoslavia" show.

 In May 1990, following Franjo Tuđman's election victory, he and his ruling Croatian Democratic Union party began a takeover of radio and television stations.
 In June 1990, the Croatian Parliament renamed the company from Radio Television Zagreb (Radiotelevizija Zagreb) to Croatian Radiotelevision (Hrvatska radiotelevizija).
 The HDZ-majority Croatian Parliament soon appointed party loyalists to top managerial and editorial positions on the broadcaster.

 The film director Antun Vrdoljak, a Tuđman appointee who was tasked with overseeing the changes, pledged to make HRT into the "cathedral of the Croatian spirit".
 On 16 September 1991, 300 employees at HRT were fired for "security reasons".
 According to Miljenko Jergović, formerly of the Croatian independent Feral Tribune, there were three waves of purges at HRT at this time: removal of Serb journalists; removal of "independent-minded, respected and thus dangerous" journalists; and slowly, the removal of those who did not support ultranationalism any longer.

 On 1 January 1993, HRT was admitted as a full active member of the European Broadcasting Union (EBU).

 The television channels were aired under the name Croatian Television (Hrvatska televizija) between 1990 and 1993.
 Since then, the current name has been used.
 The radio broadcast unit is referred to as Croatian Radio (Hrvatski radio).

 Following Tuđman's death and the 2000 election in Croatia which brought Stjepan Mesić to power, attempts at reforming HRT into a more open media were made.